friendly/candisc/docs/articles/painters.md

 You can see, for example, that the Venetian school and 17th C painters were rated highest on use of color.

-Simmilarly, here’s a plot for Drawing and Expression:
+Similarly, here’s a plot for Drawing and Expression:

 ``` r
 ggplot(painters,